 In fact, there are costs associated with merely being arrested with DWI.
-Even if you are ultimately acquitted of the charge, the financial costs you bear could be more than you were prepared for.
+Even if you are ultimately acquitted, the financial costs you bear could be more than you were prepared for.

-Unfortunately, it is impossible to determine the average financial impact a DWI arrest or conviction can have on a person.
+Unfortunately, it is impossible to determine the average financial impact a DWI arrest or conviction can have.
 Much of this information is not public, and two cases could differ substantially from each other.
-While it is possible to estimate the maximum amount of fines you could face, many of the hidden costs of a DWI case are much higher than the total amount of fines you could owe.
+While it is possible to estimate the maximum amount of fines you could face, there are many hidden costs.
+The hidden costs of a DWI case could be much higher than the total amount of fines you could owe.
 As experienced DWI Defense lawyers, we have considered the potential costs related to a DWI arrest as well as a conviction below.

 When you are pulled over on the side of the road and arrested, law enforcement has a duty to address your vehicle.
-Unless there is a sober driver available to take the vehicle from the scene, the police will not simply leave your vehicle on the side of the road.
+A sober driver may be able to take the vehicle from the scene.
+If there is no sober driver, the police will not simply leave your vehicle on the side of the road.
 Instead, they will tow the car and impound it.

-As with many aspects of the court system, you are on the hook for the cost of towing and impounding your vehicle.
-The tow alone could cost several hundred dollars.
-The price of impound varies depending on where your car is stored, but impound lots charge an additional fee for each day a car is present.
+You are on the hook for the cost of towing and impounding your vehicle.
+The tow alone could cost several hundred dollars, but the price of impound depends on where your car is stored.
+Impound lots also charge an additional fee for each day a car is present.
 These costs add up quickly.

-While you are entitled to take on a DWI defense on your own, your best chance of avoiding a criminal conviction is to work with a skilled DWI attorney.
+While you are entitled to take on a DWI defense on your own, it might not be your best option.
+Your best chance of avoiding a criminal conviction is to work with a skilled DWI attorney.
 This means that you can expect to pay attorneys’ fees for this representation.
-The cost of your DWI Defense attorney is more of an investment into your freedom than an expense, however.
+Think of the cost of your DWI Defense attorney as more of an investment into your freedom than an expense.